 Q: Can I take remote classes if I am living on campus?

-International students in F-1 visa status, who entered the U.S. for spring semester with an initial status Form I-20 must enroll in at least one in-person class; more than one in-person class is recommended.
+International students in F-1 visa status, who entered the U.S. with an initial status Form I-20 must enroll in at least one in-person class; more than one in-person class is recommended.
 There is no problem if these in-person courses move to a remote format or a student has to become fully remote at some point later in the semester.

 Q: How can I change my schedule if I want more/fewer remote courses?